Frequently Asked Questions – General Topics

 In person: Payments by cash, check or money order can be made at the Cashier’s Office, located in Old Main, Room 106.
 The Cashier’s Office is open Monday through Friday from 9 a.m. to 4 p.m.
 Payments are not accepted over the phone.

 No mailed, faxed or in-person credit card transactions will be accepted.

 Q. What do I do if I have been injured or my property has been damaged while I was on Western property?

 A. If you are filing a claim to get reimbursed for doctors expenses incurred, please first file a claim through your insurance company.
-All full- and part-time students should either be covered through their own or the Aetna Student Health Insurance.
+All full- and part-time students should either be covered through their own health insurance.
 For damages to personal property, please check with your own homeowners insurance first.
 If you are considering filing additional claims, please know that Western Connecticut State University is an agency of the State of Connecticut, and as such claims by individuals against the university for alleged losses and damages are barred by the Doctrine of Sovereign Immunity.
 A person claiming injuries or damages as a result of state action must pursue a claim through the State of Connecticut’s Office of the Claims Commissioner.
 For further information, please visit that office’s website at occ.ct.gov/.